PrimeTimeTran/ProfileApp/README.md

 ```

 ![pwd](./assets/images/3d.png)
 We grabbed `Image` from React Native.
 We nested it inside our single `View` as a child. `Image` has two sibling `Text`s.
 We also passed `Image` a new type of property we haven't seen before, `source`.
 What datatype is the property we sent to to Image?
-What is the shape of it...?
+Can you describe it's shape?

-**E)** Let's add all our other details
+**E)** Add other details about ourselves

 ```jsx
 return (